vondruska/flickrimportr/README.md

 I thank everyone that used the application over the years.
 But, I would like to personally thank, [Bret Kuhns](http://www.bretkuhns.com/) for being the beta tester, and letting me abuse his Facebook account from time to time.
 Also I would like to thank the people that donated to get hosting for FlickrImportr (Anonymous, [Andre Pang](http://algorithm.com.au/), [Bret Kuhns](http://www.bretkuhns.com/), [Corey Blaz](http://www.coreyblaz.com/), [Diego Calderon (COLOMBIA Birding)](http://www.colombiabirding.com/), Mark Sheppard and Paul Albertella).

+And some statistics for the curious...

+* Publicly Available For: 2 years, 10 months, 8 days
+* Albums Created: 395,817
+* Photos Imported: 1,274,640
+* Number of users: 5,331
+* Emails from Flickr about API abuse: 1

 ##Technical Details

 FlickrImportr was written with [CakePHP](http://www.cakephp.org).
 First on 1.0, and has been upgraded over the years to Cake 1.3.
 While hosted it used mySQL.
 A database dump of all the database schema can be found in the root of the repository.